TOWN OF BLAINE

 NCC ADVISORY REPORT:

 1) Quotes for providing pest control to the premises have been provided by Madsen Pest Management and reviewed.
 Treasurer Mona Velebir reported that cluster flies are the biggest priority.
-Clerk Ryan Brennan requested that a quote also be provided from MPM for treating the
+Clerk Ryan Brennan requested that a quote also be provided from MPM for treating the warming hut located at the transfer station as cluster flies and Asian beetles are problematic there.

 2) Nicole Sear provided updates and the status of progress on asbestos testing, the replacement of broken glass in some windows, and the installation of new toilets.